Import Data from MongoDB into Meilisearch

 Background

-Meilisearch supports JSON/CSV data format.
+Meilisearch supports JSON and CSV data formats.

 {